sdondley/ClimateChangeChat/index.md

         * keep track of shit
     * Under the hood tech:
         * all content is published to github to private repo
+            * all new content is publshed with vim map:
+                * <leader>www
+                    * saves the file
+                    * commits changes to repo
+                    * pushes changes out
         * content is pulled in every minute to web server running a cron
         * vim text editor
             * all pages are created and edited with it